jburgy/jburgy.github.io/docs/_posts/2022-04-02-what-makes-julia-delightful.md

 instruction manual.
 Ken was so kind and patient and I'm truly sad that I have lost access to the email address I was using at the time.
-[Russ Cox](https://swtch.com/~rsc/) has a great [IBM 7094 cheat sheet](https://swtch.com/~rsc/regexp/ibm7094.html) on his website which explains that "** is just 0 to the assembler, but by convention denotes a values that is manipulated at run-time (i.e., in self-modifying code) by instruction such as PAC, PCA, and SCA."
+[Russ Cox](https://swtch.com/~rsc/) has a great [IBM 7094 cheat sheet](https://swtch.com/~rsc/regexp/ibm7094.html) on his website which explains that "** is just 0 to the assembler, but by convention denotes a value that is manipulated at run-time (i.e., in self-modifying code) by instruction such as PAC, PCA, and SCA."
 This is part of a set of pages about [regular expressions](https://swtch.com/~rsc/regexp/).